propelorm/propelorm.github.com/documentation/cookbook/working-with-test-suite.markdown

 ./tests/bin/setup.mysql.sh
 ```

-If your database is configured using a password or a different user than the default, you can configure the command via environment variables.
+If your database is configured using a password or a different user than the
+default, you can configure it via environment variables.

 Example: